valentin-chevreau/mds_m1_CHEVREAU_Valentin_optimperf/README.md

 ## Run

-Go to the project directory.
+Go to the directory project.

 To run the app, launch this command:
 `npm run start`